Konpeitō: History

 The technique for producing sugar candy was introduced to Japan in the early 16th century by Portuguese traders.
 The infrastructure and refining technology of sugar had not yet been established in Japan.
 As konpeitō uses much sugar, it was rare and expensive.
 In 1569, Luís Fróis, a Portuguese missionary, presented a glass flask of konpeitō to Oda Nobunaga in order to obtain the permit for mission work of Christianity.

 By the Meiji period, konpeitō had already been culturally prescribed as one of the standards of Japanese sweets—the character Sugar Plum Fairy in The Nutcracker was translated into Konpeitō no Sei (金平糖の精, "Fairy of Konpeitō").

 Production

 Konpeitō is usually 5 to 10 mm in diameter and is produced by repeatedly coating a sugar syrup over a core consisting of a grain of coarse sugar.
 Originally, the core was a poppy seed.
-The process is somewhat similar to the dragée process, except the candies are produced by being ladled with sugar syrup and rotated slowly in a large heated gong-shaped tub (jap. 銅鑼, dora).
+The process is somewhat similar to the dragée process, except the candies are produced by being ladled with sugar syrup and rotated slowly in a large heated gong-shaped tub (jpn 銅鑼, dora).
 Each grain of the core sugar grows over the course of several days with the continued rotating, heating, and application of syrup, becoming a ball covered with tiny bulges.
 It usually takes 7–13 days to make konpeitō and they are still crafted by artisans today.